jorruior/RiboTransPred/README.md

 ---

-## Prerequisites
+## Installation

+RiboDeepPred works a series of bash scripts described in overview.
+Clone this repository and install the following prerequisites:

+- Python 3.9
+- Pytorch 2.2.0
+- FlashAttention-2
+- Other libraries (described in `environment.yml`)

-To get started, clone this repository and create the Conda environment using the provided `environment.yml` file:
+Alternatively, clone this repository and create the Conda environment using the provided `environment.yml` file:

 ```bash
 conda env create -f environment.yml